Indoor Rock Climbing At Aviator features the tallest rock wall in Brooklyn

 From team-building and adventure-based field trips to personal fitness, the rock wall offers a variety of challenges for beginner, intermediate, and advanced rock climbers.

-The rock wall is staffed by trained belayers to make rock wall climbing safe for everyone.
+Guided by experienced staff, the rock wall is staffed by trained belayers to make rock wall climbing safe for everyone.

 Our indoor rock wall has four different rock climbing paths with each introducing their own unique set of challenges.